 What ideas does the outer skin of an art work provoke in our technologized time, and what is hidden beneath the surface?
-Quote by Söke Dinkla
+Söke Dinkla

 Visiting a hairdresser is an everyday activity with the aim of improving your individual appearance.
 Getting a haircut is a part of ouer culture.
 The videos played in “Impulsbild Friseur” (Impulse Image Hairdresser) show me, in the process of having my hair cut, revering to the ritualised process of washing, cutting, blow-drying and styling.